GreatApe42069/Dogecoin_improvements/README.md

 # Energy-Efficient Mining Algorithm:

-***This implementation showcases the use of alternative mining algorithms to reduce the energy consumption of cryptocurrency mining.
+***This implementation of "eco-mining_ethash.cpp" showcases the use of alternative mining algorithms to reduce the energy consumption of cryptocurrency mining.
 The example uses the Ethash algorithm, known for its energy efficiency compared to traditional PoW algorithms.***

 ## Implementation: